When you bring back unwanted gift you received to Dick’s, you’ll get a refund, plus a 15% Off Coupon to be used within 3 hours of the return.

 Think in the customers point of view.
 They received something they didn’t want.
 Instead of putting it in a closet and forgetting about it, they bring back the unwanted item.
-When the person behind the register gives them a hard time, a bad attitude and retires the “Company Policy” the customer isn’t getting what they ewant - to bring back the unwanted gift.
+When the person behind the register gives them a hard time, a bad attitude and states the “Company Policy” the customer isn’t getting what they want - to bring back the unwanted gift.

 Dick’s Sporting Goods gets it right.
 When you bring back unwanted gift you received to Dick’s, you’ll get a refund, plus a 15% Off Coupon to be used within 3 hours of the return.
 Brilliant.

 The customer didn’t want a stressful time.
 Dicks’ gave the customer what they wanted, a refund, without hassle.
 Then the brilliant thing is they made it easy for the customer to buy something right there.
-Within three hours is a fair way to offer the customer something extra. many times the customer will use the 15% off coupon to purchase something, plus buy more than the initial item cost, making the refund become a plus for the businesses sales.
+Within three hours is a fair way to offer the customer something extra.
+Many times the customer will use the 15% Off coupon to purchase something, plus they’ll buy more than the initial item cost, making the refund become a profit and additional sale for the businesses.

 Reciprocation is very powerful.
 When you give to someone first, the other person is compelled to return the favor.